 Are translation specialisations important to clients?

 There are lots of articles, talks and blogs covering why translators should specialise.
-However, I have noticed a trend for asking translators to work on texts which are not related to their field of specialisation.
+However, I’ve noticed a trend for asking translators to work on texts which aren’t related to their field of specialisation.
 For example, agencies often state that they like their freelancers to be able to manage several distinct fields.
-Some agencies ask translators to do test translations which are not in their specialist fields.
-I have heard of potential direct clients questioning why a legal translator cannot translate a software manual.
+Some agencies ask translators to do test translations that aren’t in their specialist fields.
+I’ve heard of potential direct clients questioning why a legal translator can’t translate a software manual.
 This made me think, is this another aspect of the need to educate clients or is specialisation not important to clients.
-If it is not, why is it important to translators?
+If it isn’t, why is it important to translators?

 What do you think?
 Have you ever had problems with clients understanding your specialisations?